Evaluating the Benefits of Collaboration in Simulation Games: The Case of Health Care

 The Whole is Greater than the Sum of Its Parts

-Following Figure 2a, Web-based simulation games can generate more activities than the focal organization (eg, a school or a hospital) can directly involve.
+Followinga, Web-based simulation games can generate more activities than the focal organization (eg, a school or a hospital) can directly involve.
 The engagement and the communication disseminates through peer-to-peer interactions.
-It is clear that the number of interactions increases exponentially relative to the increase in the number of stakeholders (Table 1 and Figure 3).
+It is clear that the number of interactions increases exponentially relative to the increase in the number of stakeholders ( and ).

 In other words, as the game enrolls more players, the influence increases exponentially.
 This provides a strong justification for enrolling a large number of players.
 These peer-to-peer exchanges may need meaningful collaborative activities (eg, development of new knowledge and social support groups).
 In this limited sense, building a social media platform (to enable interactions in the whole network) has a much greater value than summing up the dyadic ties between a focal organization and its stakeholders.